 I love acting, no doubt about that.
 I just came back to it in a different way.
 When I’m in studio sessions, I am that type of guy who thinks really visually about music.
 I couldn’t have anyone else directing my music videos for me.
 I have to do it myself.
 I was directing for other artists too as it’s just something I love to do but nowadays I don’t do it that much anymore.
 I am still open to acting too.
 Should the right role come my way I would consider it for sure.
-I got into modeling when I was 17 and did it for about nine months.
+I got into modelling when I was 17 and did it for about nine months.
 It wasn’t for me at all so I quit and never got back to it again.
-Apart from modeling I was doing a lot of jobs – I was cleaning offices for a long time, I was working as a construction worker.
-Modeling was a good lesson.
+Apart from modelling I was doing a lot of jobs – I was cleaning offices for a long time, I was working as a construction worker.
+Modelling was a good lesson.
 Taught me how to say no, I got to see some parts of the world I haven’t seen before.
 A lot to be thankful for apart from the negative stuff.

 Do you think that your way of making music will change?
 As we know you’re producing everything by yourself.